Grand Junction Offers Visitors Unexpected Adventure and Bounty

 The Return of Events in 2021

-- Wild Horse Gravel, May 15: Back for 2021, Wild Horse Gravel showcases the unique high desertscape of the Western Slope.
+- Wild Horse Gravel, May 15: Back for 2021, Wild Horse Gravel showcases the unique high desertscape of Grand Junction.
 Hosted on the luxury High Lonesome Ranch, bike riders will be treated to a country cook-out, campfire, cabins, camping – or glamping – and the best local music.
 In short, there will be a Colorado country party to accompany the ride.

 - Junior College Baseball World Series, May 29-June 5: For more than 60 years, Grand Junction hosted the Junior College Baseball World Series (JUCO), and now this summer, it returns.
 The tournament consistently draws young talent and is an exciting way to enjoy America’s favorite pastime.